jimbateson7/jamesbateson.co.uk/src/articles/gaming-accessibility-improvements.md

 ## A﻿ccessibility hardware

 T﻿here are now a number of adaptive accessories available for PC and console gaming.
-For example [the Xbox adaptive joystick](https://wwww.microsoft.com/en-gb/d/Xbox-Adaptive-Joystick/8mzbmmcjzqs4) and the [PS5 Access Controller](https://www.playstation.com/en-gb/accessories/access-controller/).
-Both excellend examples of well thought through, researched and tested devices that can remove barriers for people playing games and be adapted to suit their specific setup needs.
+For example [the Xbox adaptive joystick](https://www.microsoft.com/en-gb/d/Xbox-Adaptive-Joystick/8mzbmmcjzqs4) and the [PS5 Access Controller](https://www.playstation.com/en-gb/accessories/access-controller/).
+Both excellent examples of well thought through, researched and tested devices that can remove barriers for people playing games and be adapted to suit their specific setup needs.

 ## A﻿ccessibility features